Chuizar54/What_are_prices_today_Portfolio/README.md

 Brief introductory portfolio showing trading card pricing observations.
 For this very brief project I used TCGPlayer.com pricing data to answer the questions:
 1) what is the price today(of any card)?
 2) Which prices are rising or falling?
-3) What are the biggest moves in terms of dollar amount or percent change?
+3) What are the biggest moves by dollar amount or percent change?
-4) Are these price movements trends or one day blips
+4) Are these price movements trends?
 I have provided the SQL scripts i used to create the tables and query them to answer questions.

 **Tools & Languages:**